 The SOT Scientific Program and Continuing Education (CE) Committees place great value on the contributions of Specialty Sections and Special Interest Groups (SS/SIGs) in the preparation of high quality proposals for sessions at the SOT Annual Meeting and ToxExpo.
 For this reason, it should be noted that session organizers can submit their draft proposals directly to the SS/SIG(s) for their review/feedback prior to formal submission to SOT.
 Click here for a full list of SOT endorsing groups, including SOT Committees, and contact information.

-Late-Breaking Abstract submissions will be accepted beginning December 5, 2016.
+Late-Breaking Abstract submissions will be accepted December 5, 2016 to January 12, 2017.
 Late breaking abstracts will be programmed on Thursday during the Annual Meeting.

 Proposals for symposia should feature cutting-edge science: new areas, concepts, or data in the forefront of toxicology.
 A symposia session is 165 minutes, with two chairpersons and four to five speakers.